 The original setting will be reset after the drop.

 A common usage of comet is for the server to update a value available on client side.
 A convenient way to implement this is to use reactive programming.
 Eliom provides a reactive interface for channels, using the react. library.

 On client-side, the value returned by those functions is directly a React event or signal.

 Since this is implemented using Comet, tuning Comet configuration will also affect the behaviour of shared react variables.

 Client-Server shared bus

 Like comet channels, the behaviour of buses can be tuned using the module Eliom_comet.Configuration.
-There are additionnal configurations available on buses to tune the client side buffering.
+There are additionnal configuration options available for buses to tune the client-side buffering.

 Another Server sending data (Comet on another server) ¶

 It is possible to access a named stateless channel created on another server.
 It has to be declared using Eliom_comet.Channel.external_channel.
 The declaration of the channel must match exactly the creation.
 The server generating the page and the server that created the channel must run exactly the same version of Eliom.
 By default a browser can't do requests to a different server, to allow that the server serving the channel must allow Cross-Origin Resource Sharing using the CORS Ocsigenserver extension.